 The PUEBLO OF SANDIA shall approve and issue surface water designations for tribal waters and shall determine the suitability of bodies of water for recreational purposes.

 Designated uses shall be protected at all times including periods of low flow.
 The critical low flow of streams on the Pueblo at a particular site shall be the minimum average four consecutive day flow which occurs with a frequency of once in three years (4Q3).
 All discharges shall meet standards for the designated uses at the 4Q3 low flow.
 For standing bodies of water, standards particular to a use shall be maintained whenever the water body is suitable for the use.
 The General Standards (SECTION III, below) shall be maintained at all times and shall apply to all surface waters of the PUEBLO OF SANDIA, whether perennial, ephemeral, or intermittent in nature.
 The standards assigned to a body of water shall be the most stringent standards required to protect all uses designated for that body of water.
 Reservoirs used for water treatment are exempt from these standards, provided, however, that the water released from any such reservoir meets the standards that apply to the receiving body of water.
-For use in implementation of human health criteria the harmonic mean flow will be used.
+For use in implementation of human health criteria, the harmonic mean flow will be used.
 The harmonic mean flow is the number of daily flow measurements divided by the sum of the reciprocals of the flows (i.e., the reciprocal of the mean of reciprocals).
 In ephemeral waters, the calculation, can be based upon the nonzero flow intervals and modified by including a factor to adjust for the proportion of intervals with zero flow.
 The following formula is used to calculate harmonic mean flow:

 Harmonic Mean = _n_